+Want to get away from the Las Vegas Strip for a while and enjoy the great outdoors?
 Towering behind the Las Vegas skyline, Red Rock Canyon National Conservation Area’s iconic red-banded peaks are one of Southern Nevada’s most beloved outdoor destinations.
 More than 2 million people visit Red Rock Canyon each year to hike, bike, rock climb and more.
 Red Rock Canyon National Conservation Area, managed by the Bureau of Land Management (BLM) is located 20 miles west of Las Vegas, Nevada.
-This 197,000-acre area provides a 13-mile scenic drive, more than 30 miles of hiking trails, picnic areas, and a Visitor Center with exhibit rooms and a bookstore.
-One of the first things to strike a visitor’s eye is the stunning rock formations and their red coloring.
-The sandstone formations are the result of millions of years of formation.
-In far-ancient times, shallow seas once covered this land.
-Tectonic movement of the earth’s crust forced this land to rise, draining the seas.
-In the arid times that followed, sand dunes began to form.
-The sandstone at Red Rock is an example of this.
-Over the course of time, the dunes became hardened through water, winds, and even some particles blowing in from the nearby mountains of limestone, which are visible all around the sandstone formations at Red Rock Canyon.
-The red color comes from the rock being exposed to the elements causing the iron particles to oxidize, or as we commonly refer to it–rust.
+This 197,000-acre area provides a 13-mile scenic one-way drive, offers more than 30 miles of hiking trails, picnic areas, and a Visitor Center with exhibit rooms and a bookstore.
+One of the first things to strike a visitor’s eye is the stunning sandstone rock formations and their red coloring.

 —- Location —-